 - The Corporate Finance track is designed to help students better understand how to create shareholder value by making effective investment and financing decisions within firms both large and small.
 This concentration helps prepare students for a variety of roles including strategic planning, financial analysis, treasury management, and investor relations.

 In addition to the courses listed above, we recommend that Finance concentrators supplement their Finance coursework with relevant courses from other disciplines.
 These classes will not count toward the concentration but will provide valuable perspective and/or complementary skills.
 Some great choices include the following:

 Declaration and review process

-In order to receive the Finance Concentration, interested students must submit a completed online concentration declaration form.
+In order to receive the Finance Concentration, interested students must submit a completed online graduate concentration declaration form.
 Deadlines for the submission of this form are as follows:

 - February 1 for May graduates

 - June 1 for September graduates